Should I Use My Security Alarm While Selling My House?

 So, should you set an alarm when you're selling your house?

 Why Setting an Alarm Might Be a Good Idea

 - You know the house and the neighborhood.
 If you have reason to think the home needs protection, maybe it does.
 (But does a security sign in the yard offer almost as much protection?)

-- If you think it will be particularly obvious that the house is vacant, an alarm might be prudent, especially is the area has had problems with break-ins or squatters.
+- If you think it will be particularly obvious the house is vacant, then an alarm might be prudent, especially if the area has had problems with break-ins or squatters.